Ameliaannn/SRE-study-notes/sre_troubleshooting.md

 ### SLB (Server Load Balancer)
 - A cloud load balancing service (e.g., by Alibaba Cloud).

-### GELB
-- Could refer to Global ELB or internal naming.
-- Use it to distribute traffic to multiple backend servers.

 ### Actions:
 - Check which backend instances are bound.
 - Review health check status.